usdoj-crt/beta-ada/_pages/_resources/returning-servicemembers.md

 ---
-title: "ADA Know Your Rights: Know Your Rights - Returning Service Members with Disabilities"
+title: "ADA:  Know Your Rights - Returning Service Members with Disabilities"
 description: This publication is designed to provide military service members who have been seriously wounded while serving a basic understanding of their rights under the ADA and where to turn for additional information and assistance.
-(2010)
 sidenav: true
 print: true
 compact: true